Facebook Live Q&A with Sean Royce - October 2018

-This week, KCOM’s managing director Sean Royce took to Facebook Live to answer questions from the public.
+KCOM managing director Sean Royce took to Facebook on Wednesday, 3 October, to answer customers' questions live.

 Find out what Sean Royce has to say